-There is a toilet block in the car park (by the bus stop), and a bigger set of loos in the lobby, but in the first section of the tour (up to and including the cafe and backlot), I saw only one small set of toilets at the Harry Potter studio tour – and as there were just four cubicles in that particular Ladies, there was, unsurprisingly, always a queue during our visit.
+There is a toilet block in the car park (by the bus stop).
+And as soon as you get inside, there is a bigger set of loos in the lobby.
+However, in the first section of the Harry Potter studio tour I saw only one small set of toilets.
+This was the area you’re likely to spend the longest in, up to and including the cafe and backlot.
+And there were just four cubicles in that particular Ladies toilet.
+Unsurprisingly, there seemed to always be a queue during our visit.

 - The cafe will provide hot water for warming bottles

-- kids four and under get in free – we got a ticket for (three-year-old) T-Bird when we booked, just in case we ended up wanting to take her with us.
+- kids four and under get in free.
+We got a ticket for (three-year-old) T-Bird when we booked, just in case we ended up wanting to take her with us.
 We didn’t use it, but it didn’t cost us anything either.

 Tip Number Two… book ahead… way, way ahead…

 One less queue in the freezing cold of an English January morning, only a day after it snowed (a bit) with two antsy seven-year-olds in tow was definitely worth that £3.95 postage (£6.95 for international post).

 Tip Number Three: Go early, and assume you’ll be ages…

-It can take a while to get around everything at the Harry Potter studio tour, and it is quieter the earlier you go.
-We had a 9.30 entry ticket, and got there at 9am (you are instructed to arrive at least twenty minutes before your ticketed time) and this worked perfectly for us.
+It can take a while to get around everything at the Harry Potter studio tour.
+It is quieter the earlier you go.
+We had a 9.30 entry ticket, and got there at 9am.
+You are instructed to arrive at least twenty minutes before your ticketed time, and this worked perfectly for us.

-Entry is in timed slots, and (avoiding spoilers!) when you go in, you’re shown a short film introduction to the tour and taken into the first set you’ll see (well, actually it’s the second set… there’s a rather iconic little set to look at as you queue for the cinematic start of the tour.
+Entry is in timed slots.
+Avoiding spoilers, when you go in, you’re shown a short film introduction to the tour and taken into set one.
+Well, actually it’s the second set… There’s a rather iconic little set to look at as you queue for the cinematic start of the tour.

 There are five distinct areas at the Harry Potter studio tour: